38Slava/soundcloud-react-native/README.md

 2. type ```adb reverse tcp:8081 tcp:8081```.
 This needs because android trying to fetch js bundle from phone localhost
 3. In constants/constants.js change ```REQUEST_URL``` to your ip adress.
 Live port 3000.
 4. type ```react-native run-android```

+To back in navigetion use swipe like on ios.